ZoYujin/bkms2_2023spring/02_kafka/assignment/README.md

     * `name`: User name extracted from `email_address`
     * `card_number`: Card number
     * `sum_amount`: Summation of `amount`
 5. Create a table called `sum_all_amount` group by user name.
-The condition of the threshold `amount` is same as question 4.
 You have to give the following column names in the table:
     * `name`: User name extracted from `email_address`
     * `count`: Number of card usage for each user.
     * `sum_amount`: Summation of `amount`